pmndrs/react-spring/readme.md

                     scale: toggle ?
 1 : 2,
                     path: toggle ?
 TRIANGLE : RECTANGLE,
                 }}
-                children={Content} // Render prop
+                // Content is rendered by prop
+                children={Content}
+                // You can finetune spring settings
+                config={{ friction: 1, tension: 10 }}
-                toggle={this.toggle} // Additional props will be spread over the child />
+                // All additional props will be spread over the child toggle={this.toggle}
+            />
         )
     }